 Scombroid fish poisoning rapidly resolves.
 Patients can eat the same species of fish again, as long as it has been stored in cold conditions to prevent bacterial decomposition.

-V. vulnificus infection can follow the consumption of contaminated seafood (eg, raw oysters).
+V. vulnificus infection can follow the consumption of contaminated raw seafood (eg, raw oysters).
+The organism is killed by cooking the fish.
 This infection may also contaminate open wounds exposed to warm seawater.

-The clinical features of a Vibrio vulnificus infection from eating contaminated seafood include:
+The clinical features of a V. vulnificus infection from eating contaminated seafood include:

-Infection with V. vulnificus can be suspected in unwell patients if they have a history of eating contaminated seafood.
+Infection with V. vulnificus can be suspected in unwell patients if they have a history of eating contaminated seafood or have bathed or splashed in seawater.

 The bacteria can be isolated from blood, stool, and/or wound cultures using a special medium.